Pipeline Basics

 Introduction

-To create a better understanding of Party Bus' pipeline flow, we have put together the following information for Application Teams and Platform One Teams alike.
+To create a better understanding of Party Bus' pipeline flow, we have put together the following information for Application Teams and Platform One (P1) Teams.

 Software Versioning